ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 ##Pokedex.java

-The driver program should have a menu loop with these functionalities:
+The driver program should have a menu loop with these options:

-* Catch Pokemon
+1. Catch Pokemon
   * Add new Pokemon to the BST
   * Increase the count of number caught of a Pokemon already in the tree.
   * Use your sub-menu from Assignment 2 to choose Pokemon

-* Trade Pokemon
+2. Trade Pokemon
   * Lower the quantity of a caught Pokemon in the BST.
   * Make sure you don't trade Pokemon you don't have!
 Caught quantity cannot become negative.
   * Remove Pokemon from the tree that are all traded away.
   * Use your sub-menu from Assignment 2 to choose Pokemon

+3. Print Pokedex
-* Print out the Pokedex of Pokemon ordered by number (inorder traversal)  and how many of each have been caught.
+  - This should print the Pokemon in the Pokedex ordered by number (inorder traversal) and how many of each have been caught.

+0. Quit

 The class methods described below are there to give you an idea of what will be needed.
 You are free to organize your project any way you want as long as you have AT LEAST these three required classes